N. R. Pogson: Family life

 Pogson was married in London in 1849 to Elizabeth Jane Ambrose, by whom he had 11 children.
 She died on 5 November 1869.
 On 25 October 1883 he married Edith Louisa Stopford Sibley in Madras, daughter of Charles W. Sibley of the 64th regiment and a widow, aged 33, by whom he had a further three children: Frederick Vere (born in 1885), Edith Vera (born in 1886; died in infancy) and Edith Gladys, born in 1889.
-The asteroid Vera, first discovered by Pogson on 6 February 1885, was named at the suggestion of his second wife, Edith Pogson..
+The asteroid Vera, discovered by Pogson on 6 February 1885, was named at the suggestion of his second wife, Edith Pogson..
 Edith outlived him and retired to Wimbledon where she died on 31 December 1946.

 Pogson's daughter Elizabeth Isis Pogson (born on 28 September 1852) served as his assistant at the Madras observatory from 1873 to 1881.
-She went on to become meteorological reporter for Madras.
-First proposed for a Fellowship of the Royal Astronomical Society in 1886, she was finally admitted to that honour in 1920.
+She went on to become a meteorological reporter for Madras.
+First proposed for a fellowship of the Royal Astronomical Society in 1886, she was finally admitted in 1920.